Descot21/Lycian/divinities-articles/div_01/index.md

 In the 1970s, the archaeologist G. E. Bean discovered an anthropomorphic scupture probbaly dating to the end of the 7th century BCE in the Letoon.
 Bean's descriptions reads:

->"The curious statue was found by us lying on top of a hedge near the theatre.
-It is 0.96 m. in hight an 0.43 m. in maximum breadth; the trunk is cut off a little below the waist.
-The back is flat, but quite rough.
-The figure is female, with hair tied back with a bandeau; the face is round, with large eyes; the nose is long and straight, with a straight groove down either side of it; the cars are shapeless lumps.
-The neck is left thick, and the arms are mere stumps projecting forward.
-The material is a curious variegated grey- and- white limestone, highly unsuitable for its purpose..."<sup>7</sup>
+>"[The curious stone figure was found ] lying on top of a thorn hedge.
+It is 3 feet high, neither statue nor bust, being cut off just above the legs.
+Most attention has been given to the face; the ears and the arms are mere shapeless lumps; the back is flat."<sup>7</sup>
 >

-Bean goes on to suggest that the statue was merely a students unfinsihed model, and not something of great religious importance.
-However, the scholar Fahri Işık argues that the statue could be a cult image of Eni mahanahi, and that it's archaism or unfinished appearence is actually a common Anatolian art form dating back to the netholic period.<sup>8</sup> Similar statues of Kybele and other Anatolian goddesses have been found at Gordion, Keskaya, and Hattusa.<sup>9</sup> It's discovery at the Letoon furthers the notion that the statue might have been of cultic value, and that it represented the Lycian mother goddess associated with the sanctuary.
+The statue itself is clearly a female, with it's hair tied back in some sort of hair piece.
+The eyes, cheeks, and nose are all exagerated, so that they take up the majority of the rounded face.<sup>8</sup> Bean suggest that the statue was merely a students unfinsihed model, and not something of great religious importance.
+However, the scholar Fahri Işık argues that the statue could be a cult image of Eni mahanahi, and that it's archaism or unfinished appearence is actually a common Anatolian art form dating back to the netholic period.<sup>9</sup> Similar statues of Kybele and other Anatolian goddesses have been found at Gordion, Keskaya, and Hattusa.<sup>10</sup> It's discovery at the Letoon furthers the notion that the statue might have been of cultic value, and that it represented the Lycian mother goddess associated with the sanctuary.

 --------------------------------------------------------------
 #### Notes: